 “The results of this study will allow for the creation of evidence-based solutions that, most importantly, are specific to first responders,” said Lee.
 “Endominance is proud to play a central role in this study.
 In doing so, we will provide cognitive markers that measure and identify the distinct patterns related to how a first responder perceives his or her environment, conceives various sensory signals, and then applies them to decisions and behavior.”

-“Our hope is that this study is just the start of a larger movement towards healthier lifestyle changes and support for all first responders,” said Chuck Menke, Sparking Life Acting CEO.
+“Our hope is that this study is just the start of a larger movement towards healthier lifestyle changes and support for all first responders,” said Chuck Menke, former Sparking Life Board Member.
 “There is simply not enough research in this area.
 And—without research—first responders, department heads, and state and federal policy makers often lack the information necessary to fully understand the gravity of the first responder’s situation.”

 Supporting researcher, InBody, an international leader in Bioelectrical Impedance Analysis (BIA) and body composition analysis, is a key collaborator in the study.
 The InBody 770 device will be used in the study to calculate participant physical metrics, contributing physiological data.